 Legislative Report Card

-Many lawmakers earned higher grades this legislative session with their renewed focus on important competitiveness issues like:
+Many lawmakers earned higher grades this legislative session with their renewed focus on important competitiveness issues that:

 The Florida Chamber’s Legislative Report Card is an annual opportunity to recognize members of the Florida Legislature who placed making Florida more competitive through private-sector job creation, above special interests and their attempts to protect the status quo.